 “Punctuation is emotional, not grammatical.
 If you say, “To be [pause] or not to be [pause] that [! pause] is the question,” there are three commas, three emotional commas, and an exclamation point in those lines, but they’re not on the paper.“

 Additionally, you must have heard this advice a million times by now: “don’t judge your character.”
 This should be applied to acting in general.
 You must never try to understand the scene intellectually, from your own point of view.
 As Meisner said, intellect has nothing to do with acting.

 What drives the new emotions into an actor who is ready to absorb?
 Listening, instincts and impulses.
 When doing a scene, you do not pick up on cues, you do not wait for the line — you pick up on impulses (something in your partner’s words or behavior that makes your emotions tick).
 That is what real listening is all about.

-To understand it better, think of one the first rules of improv: you cannot prepare anything — you respond to what you are given.
+To understand it better, think of one of the first rules of improvisation: you cannot prepare anything — you respond to what you are given.
 When an actor listens to their partner, picks up on their impulses and then reacts with spontaneity, that is what brings the scene to life.

 “Anybody can read.
 But acting is living under imaginary circumstances.“

 After you have read this — and if this is your first ever meeting with Mr Meisner — you might have a boatload of questions.
 Please, read it once again; it takes time to sink in.
 But most of your questions will be answered in Sandy’s book.